asadsalman/docker-tutorial/README.md

 The first line, `FROM ubuntu:latest`, specifies what base image we're using for our container.
 In this you have many options, I usually go with `ubuntu:latest` and build on top of that.

-Next, we copy over the `hello.c` file using the `ADD` directive.
+Next, we copy over the `hello.c` file into the image using the `ADD` directive.
 After that we install gcc to compile `hello.c` (alternatively you could have used a base image that already included gcc).

-Next, using the `WORKDIR` directive, we move to the `/app/` directory and compile `hello.c` using gcc.
+Next, using the `WORKDIR` directive, we move to the `/app/` directory in the image and compile `hello.c` using gcc.

 Finally, I set the entrypoint of our container to be the newly built `hello` binary.
 What this means is, as soon as the container runs, `/app/hello` will be excuted.

-Let's now build and run this container.
-While in the `docker-hello` directory, run the following in the shell:
+Let's now build the image and run the container.
+While in the `docker-hello` directory, run the following command in the shell:
 ```
 docker build . -t "dockerhello"
 ```